Code Generator Configuration

 entityBuilderModel @Deprecated

-• Note: Renamed to chainModel since version 3.3.2
+- Note: Renamed to chainModel starting from version 3.3.2

 chainModel Since 3.3.2

-• Description: Whether the [entity] is a chain model.
+- Description: Whether the [entity] uses the chain model.

-• Note: Versions prior to 3.3.2 generated chain models by default.
-Starting from 3.3.2, they are not generated by default.
-Enable this option if needed.
+- Note: Versions below 3.3.2 generated the chain model by default.
+Starting from version 3.3.2, it is not generated by default.
+Enable this option if you need it.

 entityLombokModel